2023 – 2024

 The cohort will consist of the following:

 Each individual residency is a 4-week consecutive term, however there is flexibility regarding when the session occurs.
-All residencies will be completed between October 3, 2022 – June 30, 2023.
-AIR Program recipients will also work collaboratively with TILT to design 1 public program.
+All residencies must be completed between September – November 2023 or January – June 2024.

 Since his first exhibition at the age of 12 at the Commercial Museum of Philadelphia, David Cade has followed his passion for the visual arts through photography, experimental video, software manipulation, and coding art.
 A former teacher in Philadelphia, David received a MFA in Photography, Video and Related Media, and a MPS in Digital Photography from the School of Visual Arts (SVA) in New York.
 Through his practice, David has focused on creating positive depictions of the LGBTQ community.
 Most recently, he has embarked upon a conceptual investigation of men who are survivors of male on male childhood sexual abuse, specifically giving attention to how the trauma they experienced has shaped their sexuality and gender identity.
 David attempts to convey the thoughts and feelings of the men he engages with through various mediums, meshing and blending each approach into a visual tapestry to invite empathy from the viewer.